jdede/inet-showcases/_docs/wireless/sensornetwork/index.md

 There are two main categories of MAC protocols for WSNs, according to how the MAC manages when certain nodes can communicate on the channel:

-- `Time-division multiple access (TDMA) based`: These protocols assign different time-slots to nodes.
+- `Time-division multiple access (TDMA) based`: These protocols assign different time slots to nodes.
 Nodes can send messages only in their time slot, thus eliminating contention.
-Examples of these kind of MAC protocols include example LMAC.
+Examples of these kind of MAC protocols include LMAC, TRAMA, etc.
 - `Carrier-sense multiple access (CSMA) based`: These protocols use carrier sensing and backoffs to avoid collisions, similarly to IEEE 802.11.
 Examples include BMAC, SMAC, TMAC, XMAC.

 This showcase demonstrates the WSN MAC protocols available in INET: BMAC, LMAC and XMAC.
 The following sections detail these protocols briefly.